ishaan2304/Crop-Management-System/README.md

 # Crop Management System

 A simple Crop Management System built using Python and Tkinter.
-This application allows users to manage crop records, including inserting manual records, bulk inserting random records, updating records, and displaying the last 20 records from a MySQL database.Here we can manage crops on the basis of inserting and adding bulk amount of crops
+This application allows users to manage crop records, including inserting manual records, bulk inserting random records, updating records, and displaying the last 20 records from a MySQL database.Here we can manage crops on the basis of inserting and adding bulk amount of crop.

 ## Features